 Selma Jaskowski began working at the UCF Libraries in 1994, starting as Technology Coordinator.
-She is now Assistant Director for Library Information Technology & Digital Initiatives.
+She is now Associate Director for Library Technology Services & Resource Management.
 Before coming to UCF Jaskowski was the first Director of the Panhandle Library Access Network (PLAN) in Panama City Beach, Florida.
 She has also been Proposals/Documentation Writer for INLEX, Inc. (Library Automation System) in Monterey, California and Automation Coordinator for the Independent School Library Exchange in Los Angeles, California.

 She received her A.B. in English and her A.M.L.S (with a concentration in information technology) from the University of Michigan.